fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/03_declarations.md

 <details>
 <summary>answer</summary>
-<p>0 can not be catched and in effect the program never finishes - all subsequent calls decrease number even more.</p>
+<p>0 can not be catched and in effect the program never finishes - all subsequent calls decrease the number even more.</p>
 </details>

 - What happens if the premature return statement is removed from one of functions?